souzamarcelo/capopt/README.md

 ## Getting Started

-To use *capopt* with the irace configurator, follow the steps below:
+To use *capopt* with the irace configurator, set the project directory according to the [irace user guide][iracedoc], then follow the steps below:

 1. Download *capopt*.